pressbooks/pressbooks/symbionts/htmLawed/htmLawed_README.txt

   *unique_ids*
   'id' attribute value checks; see section:- #3.4.2

-  '0' - no  ^
+  '0' - no
   '1' - remove duplicate and/or invalid ones  *
-  `word` - remove invalid ones and replace duplicate ones with new and unique ones based on the `word`; the admin-specified `word`, like 'my_', should begin with a letter (a-z) and can contain letters, digits, '.', '_', '-', and ':'.
+  `word` - remove invalid ones and replace duplicate ones with new and unique ones based on the `word`; the admin-specified `word` cannot contain a space character

   *valid_xhtml*
   Magic parameter to make input the most valid XHTML without needing to specify other relevant '$config' parameters; see section:- #3.5